 You can arrange an Internet connection through a telephone line with ADSL service by using Keenetic Carrier DSL (KN-2110/KN-2111) and Keenetic Hero DSL (KN-2410) routers.
 They are equipped with a built-in modem ADSL2+/VDSL2, which allows you to connect to the Internet using DSL technologies without any external modems or routers.
-The ADSL connection can be used as primary or as backup connection, which can be activated automatically in case of problems on the main Internet access channel.
+The ADSL connection can be used as a primary or backup connection, which can be activated automatically in case of problems on the main Internet access channel.

 NOTE: Important!
 Keenetic Carrier DSL and Hero DSL support Client Mode only and does not allow VDSL connectivity between two routers.

-Connect the telephone line to the RJ-11 connector on the router.
-Be sure to use micro-filters or DSL splitters to connect all telephones to your telephone line, this will isolate the modem from the interference phone creates on the line, while protecting the phone from high-frequency modem signals.
+Connect the telephone line to the RJ-11 socket on the router.
+Be sure to use micro-filters or DSL splitters to connect all telephones to your telephone line; this will isolate the modem from the interference phone creates on the line, while protecting the phone from high-frequency modem signals.
 Microfilter and splitter do not affect the phone's operation, and if properly connected, the phone should work the same way as before they are installed.

 Go to the 'DSL Connection' page.
 In the 'DSL technology' field, select 'VDSL'.